dgraph-io/dgraph/docs/mvp.md

 low.

 # MVP Design

+> In a rapidly changing environment, there is no sense in doing the detailed analysis of a problem until they day before you are able to start working on it.
+Requirements and the technical ecosystem change too rapidly to generate a positive return on these activities when done far in advance. -Jason Buberel (PM, Golang @ Google)

-This is an MVP design doc.
+Following from Jason, this is an MVP design doc.
 This would only contain part of the functionality, which can be pushed out of the door within a month.
 This version would not enforce strong consistency, and might not be as distributed.
 Also, shard movement from dead machines might not make a cut in this version.